fluent/fluent-bit-docs/development/developer-guide.md

 The input plugin structure is defined in [flb\_input.h](https://github.com/fluent/fluent-bit/blob/master/include/fluent-bit/flb_input.h#L62).
 There are a number of functions which a plugin can implement, most only implement `cb_init`, `cb_collect`, and `cb_exit`.

-The [`"dummy"` input plugin](https://github.com/fluent/fluent-bit-docs/tree/3304eeed3122ab98a20fc4344ba573b00f698515/development/plugins/in_dummy/README.md) very simple and is an excellent example to review to understand more.
+The [`"dummy"` input plugin](https://github.com/fluent/fluent-bit/tree/master/plugins/in_dummy) is very simple and is an excellent example to review to understand more.

 ### Filter

 The structure for filter plugins is defined in [flb\_filter.h](https://github.com/fluent/fluent-bit/blob/master/include/fluent-bit/flb_filter.h#L44).
 Each plugin must implement `cb_init`, `cb_filter`, and `cb_exit`.

-The [filter\_record\_modifier](https://github.com/fluent/fluent-bit-docs/tree/3304eeed3122ab98a20fc4344ba573b00f698515/development/plugins/filter_record_modifier/README.md) is a good example of a filter plugin.
+The [filter\_record\_modifier](https://github.com/fluent/fluent-bit/tree/master/plugins/filter_record_modifier) is a good example of a filter plugin.

 Note that filter plugins can not asynchronously make HTTP requests.
 If your plugin needs to make a request, add the following code when you initialize your `flb_upstream`: